tonghuikang/sutd-term4/DBA/midterm-cheatsheet.md

                Track ON InvoiceLine.TrackId = Track.TrackId
            )
            INNER JOIN
+           Album
-           Album ON Track.AlbumId = Album.AlbumId
+        ON Track.AlbumId = Album.AlbumId
        )
        INNER JOIN
+       Artist
-       Artist ON Album.ArtistId = Artist.ArtistId
+    ON Album.ArtistId = Artist.ArtistId
  GROUP BY Artist.Name
  ORDER BY ArtistSales DESC;
 ```

 **Common errors**
-Forgetting a comma in the middle of an array.
+- Forgetting a comma in the middle of an array.
-Please create a new table first, if you want to modify data.
+- Please create a new table first, if you want to modify data.

 <div style="page-break-after: always;"></div>
 # Regression with R (10-20m)

-Correlation is not causation.

-**Week 2**

 | Method         | Linear Regression                                            |
 | -------------- | ------------------------------------------------------------ |